gachagas/dotfiles/README.md

 # Dotfiles

-Collection of dotfiles and configs made to be used with [Chezmoi](https://www.chezmoi.io/) in mind.
-My dotfile manager choice though is still not final 🚧.
+A personal collection of dotfiles and configuration files managed using [GNU Stow](https://www.gnu.org/software/stow/).

+## Linux

+1. Install using `install.sh`
+2. "stow" (there is a better way to sayt it) singh stow.sh
+## MACOS

+under construction (construction icon)